Rize vs Stash vs Acorns

 When it comes to personal finance in today’s tech age, there are countless options to choose from.
 Rize, Stash and Acorns are three platforms that strive to increase your financial prowess.
 In this article, we’ve broken down the services each one offers and how they differ.
 At the end, you’ll know the correct one for your saving and investing needs.

 Fundamental Investment Differences

 Rize is both an automatic savings and investing account for what matters to you.
-Create savings goals to automatically save while earning 1.16% interest (19x higher than the national average), as well as access investment goals to reach those longer term goals (such as a home down payment).
+Create savings goals to automatically save while earning 1.65% interest, as well as access investment goals to reach those longer term goals (such as a home down payment).
 Rize allocated your investments into a unique balance of cash, stocks and bonds so you reach your goals smarter and faster.
 Your funds are are invested and allocated based on when you need it.
 Lastly, the money in your Rize portfolio is constructed from the 2 main, low-fee ETFs that represent most of the global investment universe.

 Stash is also both a savings and investing account, though their savings portion only provides .55% interest, which is lower than the national average.
 Stash uses a semi-automated approach to investing--you set a weekly budget and they help you choose how to invest it through their 30 different investment options.
 The investment options are exchange traded funds (ETFs) consistent with an investment theme (such as “Clean and Green” or “American Innovators”) and makes recommendations based on your budget and portfolio.